manuelAlvarezMarban/UDP-Fast-Statistics-Server/README.md

 per minute and per second, messages received per minute and per second.

--This data is wrote in file each minute, but if the server doesn´t receive data, will write nothing until next minute with data, taking this into account for calculation of rates.-
+-This data is wrote in file each minute, but if the server doesn´t receive data, will write nothing until next minute with data, taking this into account for calculation of continuos stream rates.-

 ## Prerequisites:
 - Linux System (because of C socket dependencies)